gokdenizinan/crime-rate-prediction/README.md

 * Do results support ideas like “higher income → lower crime” or “higher density → higher crime”?

 ### Motivation
-* As a person who fancies rading crime novels and like watching criminal tv series , as well as , films  I thought that trying to measure and predict crime rates in various cities would be a fun puzzle to solve.
-Therefore, I set various parameters which I think that are relevant for my project and in relation with crime records.
-As much as coding gives me joy while tackling some mysterious questions in life, I also wanted to incorporate criminal activities with some socio-cultural aspects in life and trying to see whether they have a relationship or not.
+* As a person who fancies reading crime novels and likes watching criminal TV series as well as films, I thought that trying to measure and predict crime rates in various cities would be a fun puzzle to solve.
+Therefore, I set various parameters which I think are relevant for my project and related to crime records.
+As much as coding gives me joy while tackling some mysterious questions in life, I also wanted to incorporate criminal activities with some socio-cultural aspects of life and try to see whether they have a relationship or not.

 ### Hypotheses